WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Method 1 should work
 Method 3 will completely reset your device and will definitely work

-You must not use your backups with Method 2 otherwise you will get revoked again.
+You must not use your backups with Method 2

 #### Method 1
 1. Remove the DNS and uninstall ESign